even4void/aliquote/content/post/penalized-likelihood-regression.md

 > If stepwise selection must be used, a global test of no regression should be made before proceeding, simultaneously testing all candidate predictors and having degrees of freedom equal to the number of candidate variables (plus any nonlinear or interaction terms).
 If this global test is not significant, selection of individually significant predictors is usually not warranted.

 However, when a serious background suggests that some of the variables should be present in the model, stepwise selection could be of interest, though it doesn’t provide a “conservative” way to assess the contribution of a given variable to the model.
-We are generally looking for a parcimonious model, including primary variables of interest and some other influential factors.
+We are generally looking for a parsimonious model, including primary variables of interest and some other influential factors.
 In epidemiology, for example, sex, age or tobacco consumption are mandatory variables when modeling some forms of cancer.
 It would be unbelievable not to include them in a model!
 With this respect, backward and forward procedures aren’t very recommended when there are plenty of variables since they don’t offer the choice to specify a subset of variables of interest which have to be conserved during the whole selection process.

 As proposed by (10), Least Angle Regression<sup>(11)</sup> and the Lasso<sup>(7)</sup> techniques offer better alternatives to classical automated selection procedures.
 Instead of stepwise variable selection algorithm, using methods such as full-model fits or data-reduction ensure a better approach to large-scale model assessment.
 In particular, the selection of less complex models that are more in agreement with subject matter knowledge should be favored.
 The Lasso technique is a penalized estimation technique in which the estimated regression coefficients are constrained so that the sum of their scaled absolute values falls below some constant $k$ chosen by cross-validation.
 Although computationally demanding, this technique offers a way to constrain some regression coefficient to be exactly zero while shrinking the remaining coefficients toward zero.
-There are several examples of its use in (6), as well as in the R software (see the ElemStatLearn package).
+There are several examples of its use in (6), as well as in the R software (see the `ElemStatLearn` package).

 ### References